deleteman/deleteman.github.io/_posts/2019-06-22-web-hosting-for-blogs.md

 pinterestImage: /assets/images/pins/best-webhosting.png
 ---

-# Web Hosting for Blogs: How to pick the best hosting for your blog in 2019?
+# Pick the Best Web Hosting for your Blogs
+## How to pick the best hosting for your blog in 2019?
 #### {{page.date | date: "%B %e, %Y"}}

 <div class="post-header-img" markdown="1">